Brass Body: My clan is extinct. Because I killed them.

 - Attempted in Who Framed Roger Rabbit which has Judge Doom trying to wipe out all the Toons and literally erase them and their home of Toon Town from the face of the Earth with "Dip" despite being a Toon himself.

 - Loki attempts this in Thor, because his adopted parents let him think his species was a bunch of monsters and then admitted he was one of them at the exact wrong time.
+There are also "Well Done, Son!"
+Guy overtones of his attempting to show that he is a "true son" of Odin.

 - The Elric Saga: In the short story, The Dreaming City, Elric leads an attack on Imrryr, the capital of Melnibone, of which he is the rightful emperor.
 The attack not only leads to the death of the city and its people, but also the one thing Elric actually wished to save from harm: Cymoril, his betrothed.